blockjarvis/ciproject2/README.md

 ## Design
 ### Colour Scheme

-- The main colours used are dark grey, white and yellow to give the site a clean, modern and professional look.
+- The main colours used are dark grey, white,yellow and black to give the site a clean, modern and professional look.

 ### Typography